kiran-collab/CSIKit-BMI/README.md

 # ⚡ Train custom CSI Samples:
 1. To train on custom CSI data, convert CSI .pcap/.dat files using code in 'CSI-Heatmap conversion' section.

+# BMI Output

+Once a model is trained for the CSI heatmap data, the BMI range for a person can be obtained in real-time.
+This is possible with the following steps:
+1. when a person walks between the WiFi routers, their CSI data is captured
+2. The CSI data is converted to a heatmap.
+3. The heatmap is predicted for a BMI range as the output.

 If you use this work, please consider citing it:

 @INPROCEEDINGS{10539515,